itaicohengroup/watershed_cells_gui/README.md

 ### Select Images

 In the `Select Images` panel, click the `Add` button to open a dialog box and select an image you want to process.
 To follow this example, use the included `test.tiff` file.
 Click `Load Selected` to import and display the selected image.
-The `Segmentation` panel shows a grayscale version of the image used for finding regions, whle the `Classification` panel shows a full color version used for segmentation.
+The `Segmentation` panel shows a grayscale version of the image used for finding regions, while the `Classification` panel shows a full color version used for segmentation.
 At this point, the GUI should look like Figure 4.
 You can use the toolbar buttons to zoom/pan and inspect the images.

 <img src="private/quickstart_fig4.png" width="600px"/>